 - Important note: for hockey, this means any OLD Winnipeg Jets cards (involving players who played on the Jets from 1972-96) go to the Arizona Coyotes because the old Winnipeg Jets moved there and are a part of that franchise.
 The new Winnipeg Jets would receive any Atlanta Thrashers card, as the Thrashers moved from Atlanta to Winnipeg.

-- If it is a defunct team (i.e. the team doesn’t exist any more), an all-star team, an international team, or a collegiate team, the card is assigned based on the following criteria:
+- If it is a defunct team (i.e. the team doesn’t exist any more), an all-star team, an international team, or a collegiate team, the card is assigned based on the following criteria, unless otherwise noted in the break notes:

 - If the player is an active player in the league, the card will go to their current team.